okazdal/easy-ipsec/README.md

 Using this script you can create IPSec tunnels on RouterOS devices.

-This script will configure full mesh IPSec for all the routers configured in routers_list.py
+This script will configure full mesh IPSec for all the routers configured in routers_list.py This script will use RouterOS API service to connect to your routers.
+You can configure API or API-SSL.
+By default, script uses API.
+You can configure router.py, so it uses API-SSL.

 ### How to use:
 - pipenv shell